kfitz/reading-notebook/en/pages/armstrong1.md

 contract as "the central trope of Enlightenment discourse" (Armstrong 33)

-"To demonstrate the novel's implication in the larger historical process that brought the new middle classes into power, I have initially drawn from the works of Rousseau and Hume to suggeset how they transformed the themes of an earlier, aristocratic culture by arguing for the claimes of the individual over those of an elite political group....
+"To demonstrate the novel's implication in the larger historical process that brought the new middle classes into power, I have initially drawn from the works of Rousseau and Hume to suggest how they transformed the themes of an earlier, aristocratic culture by arguing for the claims of the individual over those of an elite political group....
 But it took Jeremy Bentham's _The Theory of Fictions_ to explain how the power of the social contract was nothing other than the power of fiction....
 In saying this, he is simply claiming that the actual distribution of power depends largely on the terms in which we agree to represent it."
 (Armstrong 34)

 "If Rousseau's version of the contract implied that fictions are necessary for the individual to think of himself as a particular kind of self, then Hume's critique of the original contract implied that fictions ensure that various individuals will see themselves in relation to the same form of political authority.
 Bentham argued simply that fiction itself was the only thing that held people in subjection to one kind of state and could, if properly understood, allow them to take charge over another" (Armstrong 35)